Textile Engineering Science (PhD)

 Doctoral candidates will have as their primary goal the completion of an original engineering/scientific contribution to the body of knowledge in the field of textiles.
 This contribution will be in the form of a written doctoral dissertation that will be defended in the presence of the faculty of Philadelphia University.

 During the first year of the program, students will complete required coursework, including a 9-credit-hour (three courses) engineering minor.
-In a collaborative agreement with nearby Temple University, these graduate-level courses will be taken at the College of Engineering at Temple.
-The student’s doctoral committee may require additional courses to enhance the student’s research.
+In a collaborative agreement with nearby Temple University, these graduate-level courses may be taken at the College of Engineering at Temple, or at another university after consultation between the student, the dissertation chair, and the director of the program.

 All courses will be taken in the first year of the doctoral program.
 Students will then be required to pass a two-part qualifying examination in the field of textile engineering.
 The first part is a written examination, and the second part is an oral examination.
 A major and a minor topic will be chosen by the candidate and the doctoral committee and agreed upon at least four months in advance of the examination.
 Dates for the written and oral exams will be selected by mutual agreement of the candidate and the committee members.